-The current Auxiliary Police Unit is made up of 26 members.
-There is the full-time sworn Liaison Officer, one Auxiliary Lieutenant, four Auxiliary Sergeants, and twenty Auxiliary Officers.
-We are proud to say that we have over 100 years of combined experience and over 2000 volunteer hours every year.
+The current Auxiliary Police Unit is made up of 25 members.
+There is one Auxiliary Lieutenant, four Auxiliary Sergeants, and twenty Auxiliary Officers.
+We are proud to say that we have over 100 years of combined experience and over 1500 volunteer hours every year.

 The most rewarding job we have and the citizens are often most grateful for is when we come to their rescue after having locked theirs keys in their vehicle.
 We also direct traffic at automobile accidents and community events.